-In the introductory chapter on the history of psychology as an academic discipline, we discussed that the research methods mainstream science has used with such magnificent success for the physical domain, have worked much less well for the inner domain, with as result that the inner domain is increasingly seen as consisting only of the purely subjective correlates of what is happening inside our physical, skin-encapsulated brains.
+In the introductory chapter on the history of psychology as an academic discipline, we discussed that the research methods mainstream science has used with such magnificent success for the physical domain, have worked much less well for the inner domain, with as result that while the outer domain as perceived by us has grown in size, in complexity, and in importance, the inner one has actually shrunk.
+So much so, that within academics the inner domain is increasingly seen as consisting only of the culturally determined, subjective correlates and side-effects of what are actually physical processes happening inside our physical brains.

 We also saw that this is a much more dangerous development than those who could do something about it seem to realise.
 Collectively, we have developed tremendous powers over the physical domain, but not the wisdom to use these powers well, and we have reached a stage where the many existential threats humanity is facing are almost all self-inflicted, and, ultimately, psychological in nature.

-In the next group of chapters I've tried to show that the Indian knowledge systems developed a technology of consciousness and powerful "inner instruments of knowledge" capable of studying the inner domain with a similar sophistication, precision and reliability as the physical instruments mainstream science developed for the outer domain, and in the previous two chapters I've tried to indicate in very broad lines how these techniques work and how they could be integrated with the knowledge system of mainstream academics.
+In the subsequent chapters I've tried to show that the Indian knowledge systems developed a sophisticated theoretical framework and an effective technology of consciousness that together make it possible to build powerful inner instruments of knowledge capable of studying the inner domain with a similar precision and reliability as the physical instruments mainstream science developed for the outer domain.
+And finally, in the chapters on research and education I've tried to indicate in very broad lines how these ideas and techniques could be integrated with the knowledge system of mainstream academics.

-The fact that over time different people have made different distinctions and descriptions of the inner domain doesn't prove it is all purely subjective or culturally determined: In the physical world too, different regions have different types of mountains and the ways by which these mountains are described are bound to differ according to the aims and objectives of those who describe them.
-But more than that, in the end, and with a bit of goodwill, it is not hard to find, in one's experience, the single reality of which all these different descriptions stress different, and complementary, aspects.
-As communications improve, we can expect these different descriptions to convergence around a common core of well-defined terms while still respecting the wealth of genuine differences and exceptions that nature shows in everything it does.
+The fact that over time different people have made different distinctions and descriptions of the inner domain doesn't prove it is all purely subjective or culturally determined: In the physical world too, different regions have different types of mountains and the words with which these mountains are described are bound to differ according to the cultural background, aims and objectives of those who describe them.
+But still, with a bit of goodwill and focused collaboration, it is not that hard to establish the single reality of which all these different descriptions stress different, and complementary aspects.
+As communications improve, we can expect these different descriptions to convergence around a common core of well-defined terms while retaining specialised terms for aspects of reality which only a small number of specialists have studied, respecting the wealth of subtle differences and exceptions that nature shows in everything it does.

 To receive info on